leemunroe/blog/_posts/2014-02-07-responsive-html-email-template.md

 If you're using a marketing service like Campaign Monitor or Mailchimp, they will usually put your CSS inline for you, so you can use the <code>email.html</code> template as is.

 If you are sending HTML emails yourself or using a transactional email service like Mailgun, you'll have to put the CSS inline first.
-When you're done editing <code>email.html</code> use a tool like [Premailer](http://premailer.dialect.ca/) to automatically put your CSS inline.
-You can see an example of post-premailer email in <code>email-premailer.html</code>
+When you're done editing <code>email.html</code> use a tool like [Responsive Email CSS Inliner](https://htmlemail.io/inline/) to automatically put your CSS inline.
+You can see an example of the inlined email in <code>email-inlined.html</code>

 #### In testing and production